 Improving the experience

-Connectivity can also improve the experience for rail users by reducing overcrowding and managing passenger flow, a key factor which impacts mental wellbeing.
+Connectivity can also improve the experience for rail users by reducing overcrowding and managing passenger flow, a key factor which impacts commuter well being.

 Passengers can, for example, pay quickly and easily via wireless fare payment systems.
 The Continuous Connectivity research found that almost half (49%) of London respondents said contactless payment systems had increased their use of public transport or changed the way they use it.
 “Connected payment systems mean that we can keep passengers on the move as they pass through stations,” says Billy.
 “This reduces those frustrating bottlenecks, which can be highly stressful, reduces fare evasion and allows transport authorities to monitor passenger numbers.”